bittiez/TotalTracker/README.md

-#KillTracker
+# TotalTracker

-Spigot 1.11 plugin to keep track of various kill stats
+Spigot 1.11 plugin to keep track of all kinds of stats

-#Description
+**This is not functional yet**

+# Description
 Note: This requires Java 1.8+

-This will keep track of players pvp kills and deaths, and also keep track of individual monster kills.
+This will keep track of many stats, currently:

-#Usage

-Kill or be killed.

-#Permissions
+- PvP kills
+- Mob kills
+- Blocks broken
+- Blocks placed

+# Usage

+Do stuff in game

+# Permissions

 None, may add them upon request.

-#Installation
+# Installation

 - Place the jar file in your plugins folder
 - Restart your server

-#Configuration
+- More installation information to come

+# Configuration

-Currently no configuration options, may add message templates later.
+Currently no configuration options.

+# To-do
+- Create mysql table generator, run on plugin enable
+- Make que actually process que items
+- Finish up queObject
+- Add a mysql library